FAQs for Current Law Students

 Do I need to be a Rule XV certified student attorney?

 No. Rule XV certification is not required for many pro bono opportunities.
-Even students in their very first semester of law school can do pro bono.
+Even students in their second semester of law school can do pro bono.

 Learn more about Rule XV requirements.

 How can I receive Law School recognition for my pro bono work?